rgerkin/mathiasverraes.github.com/_posts/2013-10-26-pre-merge-code-reviews.markdown

 I'm a big proponent of pre-merge code reviews.
 From my experience consulting for teams in problematic projects, I can say that
 (along with daily standup meetings) pre-merge code reviews are one of the most effective and yet fairly easy changes a team can introduce to radically improve the condition of the project.
+And even if you consider your project to be healthy, there's always room for improvement.

 ## The Rules

 1. **Never Push to Master**<br>
-Always push to a separate branch per logical unit (story, feature, bug, optimization, refactor, improvement).
+Always push to a separate branch per logical unit (story, feature, bug, optimisation, refactor, improvement).
 Branches are easy to make and easy to merge when you use git (and you apply some of tips further down in this post).

 2. **Never Merge Your Own Branch**<br>
 This helps to ensures that code is in fact reviewed.
 If you are caught merging into master, you will order pizza for the whole team.

-3. **Review Work in Progress First**
+3. **Review Work in Progress First**<br>
 When you are finished with a task, you notify the other team members that your work is ready for final review.
 Then you review existing branches.
 Before picking up a new task, you look at all open pull requests (including unfinished ones) and review the changes since the last time you checked.

-4. **Merge responsibly**
+4. **Merge responsibly**<br>
 Merging a pull request is the responsibility of the whole team.
 A pull request can not be merged when someone in the team does not understand the code or the reasoning, or does not agree with the solution.

 (Note that these rules are starting points.
 Figure out what works in your team, adapt continuously.)